 Learning Outcomes

-Thematic areas committed to combat poverty, hunger, disease, and environmental degradation while promoting the health and equality of those most vulnerable, such as women and children will be highlighted.
+Thematic areas are focused on advancing health equity, reducing disease burden, strengthening health system resilience, and environmental degradation prevention, while promoting the health and equality of those most vulnerable, such as women and children.

 Key Program Learning Objectives and Outcomes: